staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 To revoke an active invite, hover over its row and select the delete icon <img alt="Delete link icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px" />.

+### Invite partners

+### Invite Guests

 ## Remove team members

+> If you're on a Postman Enterprise plan, you can set up and use [SCIM](/docs/administration/scim-provisioning/scim-provisioning-overview/) to automate de-provisioning.

 To remove a member from your team, go to your [team dashboard](https://go.postman.co/settings/team/members).
 Select the delete icon <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px"> next to the team member's name.
 Then to confirm, select **Remove Member**.
 When you remove a team member, you will still retain access to any data they have shared with the team.